randomgeek78/sklearn-transformer-extensions/README.md

 able to jointly optimize the parameters for both.

-In addition to extending the interface to scikit-learn's estimators and transformers so it an XyData object, the adapted object also outputs a pandas `DataFrame` if the input is a pandas `DataFrame`.
+In addition to extending the interface to scikit-learn's estimators and transformers so it also accepts an XyData object, a class that wraps `XyAdapter` automatically outputs a properly formatted pandas `DataFrame` with the right set of column names.
 It relies on the newly introduced `get_feature_names_out` interface in order to get output `DataFrame`'s column names.

 Please checkout the source documentation for more details on `ColumnTransformer`, `FunctionTransformer` and other extensions.